 Butler was on tour with several other marksmen.
 While on the road, he typically offered challenges to local shooters.
 Annie won the match with twenty-five shots out of twenty-five attempts.
 Butler missed one of his shots.
 This amazing girl entranced Butler, and the two shooters began a courtship that resulted in marriage on August 23, 1876.

 Annie and Frank Butler first appeared in a show together May 1, 1882.
 Butler’s usual partner was ill and Annie filled in by holding objects for Frank to shoot at, and doing some of her own shooting.
 It was at this time that Annie adopted the stage name of Oakley.
 Off stage, she was always Mrs. Frank Butler.
 For the next few years, the Butlers traveled across the country giving shooting exhibitions with their dog, George, as an integral part of the act.

 At a March 1884 performance in St. Paul, Minnesota, Annie befriended the Lakota leader Sitting Bull.
 The victor over George Armstrong Custer at the 1876 Battle of Little Big Horn, Sitting Bull was impressed with Oakley’s shooting, her modest appearance, and her self-assured manner.
 Although Sitting Bull was still a political prisoner at Fort Yates, he was in town for an appearance, and had arranged to meet Oakley.
 They became fast friends.
 It was Sitting Bull who dubbed her “Little Sure Shot.”

 In 1884, the Butlers joined the Sells Brothers Circus as “champion rifle shots,” but only stayed with the circus for one season.
 After a brief period on their own, Butler and Oakley joined Buffalo Bill’s Wild West in 1885.
 This was a significant turning point in Annie Oakley’s life and in her relationship with Butler.
 Until this time either Butler had received top billing or they had shared the limelight.
 However, with the Wild West, Oakley was the star.
 It was her name on the advertising posters as “Champion Markswoman.”
 Butler happily accepted the position as her manager and assistant.
-Oakley and Butler prospered with the Wild West and remained with the show for sixteen years.
+Oakley and Butler prospered with the Wild West and remained with the show for seventeen years.